Get help with Pension Wise

 The main difference between arranging a personal or stakeholder pension yourself and joining one through your workplace is the amount of control you have over how the money you pay into your fund is invested.
 With a workplace scheme, the investment choices may be made for you by the provider.

 Your employer may also pay contributions into a personal or stakeholder pension but they do not have to - this will depend on the terms of the pension.
 If your employer won't be contributing, compare what the workplace pension offers with other similar pensions on the market to make sure you're getting the best deal.

-Find out more about see choosing a personal pension.
+Find out more about choosing a personal pension.

-You may also want to consider getting independent financial advice.
+You might also want to consider getting independent financial advice.

-- are you eligible for automatic enrolment in you workplace pension
+are you eligible for automatic enrolment in your workplace pension

 The amount of your contributions should appear on your wage slip each time you are paid and on your P60 tax information each year.
 If you think your payments are wrong, speak to your employer straight away and ask them to sort it out.